aljer80/react_node_webshop/docs/contributing.md

 ## License

-By contributing to [Your Project Name], you agree that your contributions will be licensed under the [project's license](LICENSE.md).
+By contributing to [react_node_webshop], you agree that your contributions will be licensed under the [project's license](LICENSE.md).

 Thank you again for your contribution!